rweich/streamdeck-formbuilder/README.md

 - `min`: The lowest value in the range of permitted values
 - `max`: The greatest value in the range of permitted values
-- `step`: The step attribute is a number that specifies the granularity that the value must adhere to
+- `step`: The step attribute is a number that specifies the granularity that the value must adhere to.
+Will make the slider snap to the steps.

 Example: